iter8-tools/docs/docs/tutorials/custom-metrics/two-or-more-versions.md

 --set cronjobSchedule="*/1 * * * *"
 ```

-???+ note "About this experiment"
+??? note "About this experiment"
-    This experiment extends the [custom metrics experiment with one app version](one-version.md).
+    This experiment extends the [SLO validation experiment using custom metrics for a single app version](one-version.md).
 There are two versions of the app in this experiment.
 Variable values that are specific to the first version are specified under `custommetrics.versionValues[0]`, while those that are specific to the second version are specified under `custommetrics.versionValues[1]`.
 For the first version, Iter8 merges `custommetrics.values` with `custommetrics.versionValues[0]` (the latter takes precedence), and uses the result for template variable substitution.
 Similarly, for the second version, Iter8 merges `custommetrics.values` with `custommetrics.versionValues[1]` (the latter takes precedence), and uses the result for template variable substitution.

+??? note "Some variations and extensions of this experiment"
+    1. Create your own provider templates, serve them through URLs, and configure the custom metrics to use these templates.
+This enables you to use any app-specific metrics from any database as part of Iter8 experiments.
+Read the [documentation for the `custommetrics` task](../../user-guide/tasks/custommetrics.md) to learn more.
+    2. Alter the `cronjobSchedule` expression so that experiment loops are repeated at a frequency of your choice.
+Use use [https://crontab.guru](https://crontab.guru) to learn more about `cronjobSchedule` expressions.

+***

+Assert experiment outcomes, view experiment report, view experiment logs, and cleanup as described in [this experiment](../../tutorials/custom-metrics/one-version.md).